Triggers

 Using Appointment Data

-Identifiers: The trigger provides multiple identifiers (appointmentId
+Identifiers: The trigger provides multiple identifiers (appointmentId, appointmentNo, appointmentGuid).
+Pick the one that fits your integration:

 - Use

-for external system references - Use
+appointmentGuidfor external system references - Use

-for human-readable references - Use
+appointmentNofor human-readable references - Use

-for internal Dime.Scheduler operations
+idfor internal Dime.Scheduler operations

 Performance